 Regardless of the types of bus you are taking, you will be dropped off at Platform A on returning to Larkin Sentral.
 Walk into the bus terminal to find the Singapore Departure Hall at Gate 1 & 2.

 At the entrance of Singapore Departure Hall, a "boarding pass" of RM1 is required on entry — it is a facility charge that is applied to all bus services departing from Larkin Sentral, except domestic buses.
-Bus fares are payable after boarding the Singapore-bound buses.
+Bus fares to be paid onboard the Singapore-bound buses separately.

-Note: Moving forward, payment for the RM1 boarding pass will be cashless, only Touch n' Go and credit / debit cards will be accepted.
+Effective from 1 August 2024, payment for the RM1 facility charge is cashless, only Touch n' Go and credit / debit cards will be accepted.

 #2.
 Take Bus Bounded for Singapore